joblib/joblib/doc/parallel.rst

 thanks to the use of `loky <https://github.com/tomMoral/loky>`_ as the new default backend for process-based parallelism.

 Prior to Python 3.4 the ``'multiprocessing'`` backend of joblib can only use the ``fork`` strategy to create worker processes under non-Windows systems.
 This can cause some third-party libraries to crash or freeze.
-Such libraries include as Apple vecLib / Accelerate (used by NumPy under OSX), some old version of OpenBLAS (prior to 0.2.10) or the OpenMP runtime implementation from GCC used internally by third-party libraries such as XGBoost, spaCy, OpenCV...
+Such libraries include as Apple vecLib / Accelerate (used by NumPy under OSX), some old version of OpenBLAS (prior to 0.2.10) or the OpenMP runtime implementation from GCC which is used internally by third-party libraries such as XGBoost, spaCy, OpenCV...

 To avoid this problem ``joblib.Parallel`` can be configured to use the ``'forkserver'`` start method on Python 3.4 and later.
 The start method has to